 Prepping Centers For Your Classroom

-If you’re just getting started with centers in the classroom, you might want to start with centers that don’t require a lot of planning or prep to get going.
-I know I am always looking for ways to save myself a little time.
-It’s important to me though that my students are getting the full benefit of a center activity no matter how much time I spend getting it prepped and ready to go.
+If you’re just getting started with using centers for kindergarten, you might want to start with centers that don’t require a lot of planning or prep to get going.
+I know I am always looking for ways to save myself a little time!
+However, it’s important to me that students are receiving the full benefit of a center activity, no matter how much time I spend getting it prepped and ready to go.
+This is why I have created an entire year’s worth of kindergarten centers that are easy to prep but full of engaging skill practice!

 These math & literacy centers cover: